Products

 Adornments & Branding

-Moving from product family to actual sourcing decision usually requires one more layer: which base material is appropriate, what finish route is realistic, how much customisation is needed, and whether engineering support should join the conversation early.
+Turning a family into a sourcing decision usually needs one more layer: which base material fits, what finish route is realistic, how much customization is required, and whether engineering should join early.

 Material pathways